Entertaining with the Summer Heat

 Summer is here and so is the HEAT!
-Whether you are living in New York, North Carolina, Virginia, Georgia or Florida...it's hot!
-And the last thing you want to think about entertaining guests.
-Here are a few tips to keep in mind when planning.
+Whether you are living in North, South...it's hot!
+And although it’s the perfect time of year for an outdoor party, the last think you want to deal with is the heat Here are a few tips to keep in mind when planning.

 2. FRESH VEGETABLES